-The Exchange has demonstrated many times over the past few decades that it has the capacity to amend its rules to provide investors with the ability to participate in new developments in the equity capital markets.
+The Exchange has demonstrated many times over the past 25 years that it has the capacity to modify its rules to provide investors with the ability to participate in exciting new areas of the equity capital markets.
 For example:

 - In 1993, Hong Kong listed the first H share company, and the Listing Rules have a dedicated chapter for the listing of PRC companies. - In 2007, Hong Kong implemented a framework to allow the listing of overseas companies, which was further refined in 2013, and it now allows companies incorporated in 24 overseas jurisdictions to list on the Exchange. - Hong Kong has permitted the listing of companies using 'variable interest entities' (VIEs) for many years and imposes strict limitations on the scope of VIEs and requirements for the associated shareholder protections.